gruvw/portfolio/_posts/2020-07-01-this-website.md

 * SEO

 When I finally got the technical aspect of Jekyll configured, I needed to slightly adust the [CSS](https://fr.wikipedia.org/wiki/Feuilles_de_style_en_cascade){:target="_blank"} and HTML templates in order to fix little details (open links in new tabs, lines number in code fences, ...).
+I also added small things like a table of contents.

 I finished by writing the default pages: